ashishlodaya123/PaaSDemo/README.md

 - **Custom CSS**: Advanced styling for a modern and professional look.

 ## 📜 License
-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.
+This project is Open Source.

 ## 🙏 Credits
 - **Lottie Animations**: Provided by [LottieFiles](https://lottiefiles.com/).